 Soba Salad with Marinated Cucumber and Ponzu

-Instead of the cookout-classic pasta salad, Chris Shepherd serves this refreshing Asian noodle dish zipped up with crunchy vegetables.
+Instead of the cookout-classic pasta salad, chef Chris Shepherd of Underbelly in Houston serves this refreshing Asian noodle dish zipped up with crunchy vegetables.

 - 3⁄4 cup cilantro leaves, roughly chopped